xavierloeraflores/Coffee-Bagel-Databases/README.md

 # Coffee-Bagel-Databases

-This was an assignment for a Database Management class where I was tasked designing a database for two small businesses.
+This was an assignment for a Database Management class at WGU where I was tasked designing a database for two small businesses.

 Created by Xavier Alejandro Loera Flores